Great fire of London

 How did the fire spread?

-How did they try and stop the fire?
+How did they try to stop the fire?

 Discover London before, during and after the Great Fire of 1666.